Viking Raids

 The raids escaped the notice of the rest of Europe until the raiders started attacking targets outside of Scandinavia.
 It's not clear what triggered this outward movement at the end of the 8th century.
 Perhaps it was due to population pressure, since portions of Scandinavia were overpopulated by the standards of the time.
 Alternatively, changes in trading patterns in northwest Europe in the century before the Viking age may have been the trigger that started the outward movement from the Norse lands.
 The new trade routes and trade centers exposed the Norse people to the magnitude of the wealth changing hands, and to the conflicts and politics of European kingdoms, revealing both the benefits of and the opportunities for raiding outside the Norse lands.

 Regardless of the trigger, the Norse people started moving outwards from Scandinavia at the end of the 8th century, interacting with and making their mark upon other Europeans.
 The start of this movement defines the beginning of the Viking age.
+The first recorded Viking raid occurred in the year 793, against the great monastery of Lindisfarne off the northeast coast of England.
+The grave marker from Lindisfarne shown to the left records that attack. |

 The Anglo-Saxon Chronicle (a contemporary history of the Anglo-Saxon people) for that year reads: